-Does An Employer Need to Provide Flexibility to An Employee For Child Care Reasons?
+Does An Employer Need to Accommodate An Employee For Child Care Reasons?

 A Helpful Guide For How to Understand the Duty Upon Employers Requiring Accommodations For Employee With Family Status Concerns